Ma Qinghua

-Ma Qinghua (马青骅 (馬青驊)) (born 25 December 1987) is a Chinese racing driver currently competing in the World Touring Car Cup with Cyan Performance Lynk & Co.
+Ma Qinghua (马青骅 (馬青驊)) (born 25 December 1987) is a Chinese racing driver currently competing in the TCR World Tour with Geely Cyan Racing.

 Ma became the first Chinese driver to win an FIA World Championship race when he won race two of the 2014 FIA WTCC Race of Russia.
 He has also previously competed in the World Touring Car Championship, GP2, a few practice sessions in Formula 1, and Formula E.

 Early life

 Ma was born on 25 December 1987 in Shanghai.
 His father, Ma Qiangyun, was the owner of a car repair shop.
-Ma began karting at the age of 8 and his family decided to focus all financial investments towards Ma's testing on more advanced racing tracks.
+Ma began karting at the age of eight and his family decided to focus all financial investments towards Ma's testing on more advanced racing tracks.
 Eventually, in order to make Ma's progress easier, the family invested in a karting track located in Quyang.
-Ma won the national karting junior championship at the age of 12.
+Ma won the national karting junior championship at the age of twelve.

 Career

-Ma started his professional racing career in the 2005 Asian Formula Renault challenge with Asia Racing Team for 6 races coming 16th with the highest finish of 5th.
+Ma started his professional racing career in the 2005 Asian Formula Renault challenge with Asia Racing Team for six races, coming 16th with the highest finish of fifth.
 He also competed in one race in the 2005 Italian Formula 3000 championship for team Astromega and raced in the 2006 Formula Renault 2.0 NEC championship for the same team.
 He also raced in the inaugural A1 Grand Prix season for Team China at the A1 Grand Prix of Nations, China at the Shanghai International Circuit, coming 17th.
-For the next few years he raced in European Formula 3 championships like the 2008 Spanish Formula 3 Championship and 2009 British Formula 3 championship.
+For the next few years, he raced in European Formula 3 championships like the 2008 Spanish Formula 3 Championship and 2009 British Formula 3 championship.
 He then competed in the 2010 Superleague Formula in the 2010 Ordos Superleague Formula round for Team China and a year later won the China Touring Car Championship's 1600c class driver's title.